 People dip in and out of websites.
 Effective websites syndicate content so that it appears in multiple ways.
 Somebody may click a link to your site from Facebook for example.
 Or open a link to your site from a friend's Twitter 'tweet'.

-So traffic that lands on your content may come from many sources.
-Your site will become interactive by being part of live conversations.
+Traffic that lands on your content may come from many sources.
+Your site becomes interactive by being part of live conversations.

 Why is handheld different from desktop?